Skip to content

 • consider your complaint when we review our service and our staff

 If you have submitted a building warrant application and have not received either the warrant or a technical response within 35 working days of receipt of your valid application you have the right to request a resolution to the matter.
-This can be done by initially contacting the operations manager.
+This can be done by initially contacting the chief planning officer.

 If after this you are still unsatisfied you can also report the issue to the Building Standards Division of Scottish Government by emailing buildingstandards@scotland.gsi.gov.uk.